mikmtd/tcga_ReadMe_test/READMEtcga編集中.md

 ### Installation of rdf-config

+💡 Run the following commands in your working directory (e.g., ~/rdf-config/):

 ```
 git clone https://github.com/dbcls/rdf-config.git
 cd rdf-config
 bundle install
 ```

-## Download and Format TCGA Dataset
+## Download and TCGA Datasets

-⚠️Save all `.tsv` files into: rdf-config/config/tcga.
+⚠️Save all `.tsv` files into: `rdf-config/config/tcga`.

 ### Step I: Define Your Cohort on GDC